How to grow jasmine

 Growing jasmine: problem-solving

 Jasmines are easy to grow with no serious pest and disease problems.
-Indoor grown plants may be prone to greenhouse pests like mealybug and red spider mite, and look out for aphids on outdoor plants.
+Indoor-grown plants may be prone to greenhouse pests such as mealybug and red spider mite, while outdoor plants tend to attract aphids.

 Advice for buying jasmine

-• Make sure your jasmine has healthy leaves and flower buds before buying/when it arrives
+- Make sure your jasmine has healthy leaves and flower buds before buying and when it arrives

 Where to buy jasmines online